 Sometimes, if you wear compression for too long it can get uncomfortable.
 The band at the top of my socks can get too tight and dig into my skin if I wear them overnight, and I can only tolerate my high-waisted leggings sucking my stomach in for so long.
 So I like to give my body breaks, and I don’t wear compression twenty-four seven.
 But if you experience too much discomfort, or struggle to get them on, then you should consider a different size or another pair with less compression.

-Types of Compression Garments I Use for POTS Syndrome
+Types of Compression For POTS Treatment I Use

 I have seen very positive results from wearing compression socks.
 I use them instead of the compression stockings you can get at the pharmacy.
 Why?
 Well, to be blunt, I just don’t want to wear those stockings.
 I already feel like a granda some days; I have no desire to start looking like one, too!
 There are two brands that I’ve used and both are products I’d recommend for fellow POTSies.